tmlganesh/BharatDigital/README.md

-# Our Voice, Our Rights - MGNREGA District Performance Dashboard
+#Bharat - MGNREGA District Performance Dashboard

 A comprehensive full-stack web application that allows citizens to explore MGNREGA district-level performance through clean visuals and real data from data.gov.in.